 - Implementation of public environmental monitoring in order to preserve the rights of everyone to a favourable environment and in order to prevent violations of environmental legislation.

-Centre of Civic Education and Human Rights was founded in February, 2003.
+Centre for Civic Education and Human Rights was founded in February 2003.
 Its mission is educating citizens, first and foremost young citizens, fostering ideas and values of tolerance, non-violence, peacekeeping, respect for human rights, democracy and humanism.
-The Centre organizes leaning and spreading of information in sphere of human rights, democratic citizenship and advocacy for teachers, students, parents, police and prisons officers, NGOs activists.
-The Centre has provided foundation and offered opportunities for human rights training in schools of Perm region.
-Every year the Centre organizes some human rights knowledge contests and quizzes for school students and teachers.
-The Centre has published more than 50 reference books and handbooks in spheres of citizenship education and human rights.
-The Centre systematically organizes training on human rights, advocacy, forming of tolerant behavior, development of school democracy both in Perm region and in some Russian regions.
+The Centre organizes leaning and spreading of information in sphere of human rights, democratic citizenship and advocacy for teachers, students, parents, police and prison officers, NGO activists.
+The centre has provided foundation and offered opportunities for human rights training in schools of Perm region.
+Every year the centre organises some human rights knowledge contests and quizzes for school students and teachers.
+The centre has published more than 50 reference books and handbooks in spheres of citizenship education and human rights.
+The centre systematically organises training on human rights, advocacy, forming of tolerant behavior, development of school democracy both in the Perm region and in some other Russian regions.